Franklin Knight Lane: Later life and legacy

 According to newspapers reporting Lane's death, it was said that had he been born in the United States he would have been elected president.
 Following Lane's death, a memorial committee was formed by Secretary of Commerce Herbert Hoover, former Assistant Secretary of the Navy Franklin D. Roosevelt and former Lane assistant and member of the Federal Reserve Board Adolph C. Miller.
 The committee established a Franklin K. Lane Memorial Fund, initially dedicated to the support of Lane's widow, Anne Lane, and upon her death to be used to promote causes in which her husband believed.
 The two future presidents, Miller, and National Park Service Director Mather were among the major contributors to the fund.
 In 1939, after Mrs. Lane's death, the corpus of the trust (just over $100,000) was transferred to the former Secretary's alma mater, the University of California, to promote the understanding and improvement of the American system of democratic government.
 Fifty years later, the entrusted amount, still administered by the University, had grown to almost $1.9 million.

+A 1922 collection of Lane's letters concluded with a fragment written the day before his death in which he speculates on the afterlife, mentioning figures from Ancient Greece before concluding that he would most like to "loaf with [Abraham] Lincoln along a river bank".
+In Vladimir Nabokov's 1962 novel Pale Fire, the fictional narrator Charles Kinbote quotes part of this "remarkable fragment" from "a great book by a great guy".

 In November 1921, Lane Peak in Mount Rainier National Park was named for the former Secretary.
 Lane was named a National Historic Person on the advice of the Historic Sites and Monuments Board of Canada on May 19, 1938.
 A federal plaque was affixed to a cairn reflecting that honor near his DeSable, PEI, birthplace.
 Other tributes to Lane included a World War II Liberty ship, a New York City high school, and a California redwood grove.
 Lane's patriotic essay "Makers of the Flag" adapted from a speech he delivered to Interior Department employees on Flag Day 1914, continues to be reprinted as a speech and in schoolbooks.